pixyzehn/pixyzehn.com/about.md

 stackoverflow [@pixyzehn](http://stackoverflow.com/users/2461812/pixyzehn)
 LinkedIn [Hiroki Nagasawa](https://www.linkedin.com/in/pixyzehn)

+I like taking photos with iPhone everywhere and use flickr as a image hosting.
+Here are [my photos](https://www.flickr.com/photos/pixyzehn).

 ### About This Site

 I build this site by [jekyll](https://github.com/jekyll/jekyll).
 So far It looks good for me.
 I write articles in Markdown and deploy this site using [Github](https://github.com/pixyzehn/pixyzehn.github.io).